Timing your electricity switch correctly can lower your monthly bills and unlock better renewable energy perks.

 - Verify Your Contract End Date: Review your current Electricity Facts Label (EFL) or a recent billing statement to confirm exactly when your existing plan expires.
 Identify any potential termination fees if you are switching early.

 - Check Your Previous Usage Data: Log securely into your current utility portal and review your kilowatt-hour usage over the last 12 months.
-Providers price their tiers based on standard usage benchmarks (typically 500, 1,000, or 2,000 kWh), so knowing your average consumption ensures you pick a truly accurate rate.
+Providers price their tiers based on standard usage benchmarks (typically 500, 1,000, or 2,000 kWh), so knowing your true average consumption ensures you pick a genuinely accurate rate.

 - Compare Local Rates: Use state-sponsored energy choice websites or trusted comparison tools to evaluate active offers in your specific ZIP code.
-Look past the flashy promotional headlines and ensure you are comparing apples to apples based solely on your actual usage data.
+Look past the flashy promotional headlines and ensure you are comparing apples to apples based solely on your actual historical usage data.

 Frequently Asked Questions About Switching Electric Service